Happy New Year! Quiet as we head into the start of 2023

 Rain and storm chances return on Monday

-The last day of 2022 was beautiful across Central Texas.
-Sunny skies and breezy south winds allowed our temperatures to soar into the 70s.
-As we get ready to ring in the New Year mild temperatures and breezy winds will remain in store.
-Temperatures at Midnight - Heading into 2023 - will be in the upper 50s and low 60s.
-Our ground is still very dry, so make sure to be careful if you’re popping any fireworks tonight.

-2023 starts out mild and foggy for some.
-Moisture quickly returns across Central Texas Saturday night into Sunday morning as a breeze out of the south remains in place.
-Dense fog looks possible throughout the morning hours - Mainly for areas near and east of I-35.
-If you have any travel plans for Sunday morning - Make sure to be careful on those roadways.
+2023 is starting out mild and foggy for some.
+Moisture quickly returned across Central Texas Saturday night into this Sunday morning as a breeze out of the south remained in place.
+Dense fog is possible throughout the morning hours - Mainly for areas near and east of I-35.
+If you have any travel plans this morning - Make sure to be careful on those roadways.

 While the increase in cloud cover Sunday won’t bring us any rain - It’s a different story as we head into the overnight hours Sunday.
 Moisture will continue to increase from the south as breezy winds continue for the area.
 Spotty light rain showers look possible Sunday night into Monday morning ahead of a Pacific cold front.
 That front is set to sweep east across the area on Monday.
 The front will move in during the midday and early afternoon hours.
 As the front moves east by the afternoon - Scattered showers and thunderstorms look possible.
 The best chance for these storms looks to be for areas near and east of I-35.